ludavid15/myblog/myapp/src/posts/focus.md

 The first question to ask is whether or not the task at hand is something we should even do.
 Important here is the word *should* and not the word *want*.
 This could include things like going to the dentist, working out, or cooking for ourselves.
 We may not *want* to do these things, but we probably know that we *should*.

 A better example might be working on a project at work that we don't think brings any value.
-Hence we don't feel motivated and the work doens't get done.
+Hence we don't feel motivated and the work doesn't get done.
 In this situation, our lack of focus exists for a good reason.
 Maybe it's time to speak with our project manager and discuss the future direction of our project.

 ### Overwhelmed By Difficulty